-I was very upset at the time that this had happened, but after reading WA’s official statement, it turns out they had no choice, and did this to protect MY privacy.
+I was very upset at the time that this had happened, but after reading Wealthy Affiliate’s official statement, it turns out they had no choice, and did this to protect MY privacy.

 In a way, this happening at first was not understandable to me, but knowing NOW what had been going on behind the scenes, my faith in Wealthy Affiliate hasn’t just stayed high, but it’s gone even higher because of the steps they took to protect my privacy as well as others.

-2) I had shared in this article the back handed tactics affiliates of MOBE had been using to promote it, because I wasn’t the only person to be critical of it, there were many others, including WA reviewers who had said the same things about it that I had.
+2) I had shared in this FTCarticle about MOBE the back handed tactics affiliates of MOBE had been using to promote it, because I wasn’t the only person to be critical of it, there were many others, including WA reviewers who had said the same things about it that I had.

 Now as time went on, I began to review these programs with a critical viewpoint, but in regards to MOBE, I was less critical, because I believed the actions of the affiliates promoting it should not mean that the program being promoted is bad.

-Unethical promoters exist in every company, even one as good as Wealthy Affiliate (I speak about that here), but it doesn’t mean the company is condoning those actions (and they aren’t) nor, should they be complained about for the mistakes of the promoter.
+Unethical promoters exist in every company, even one as good as Wealthy Affiliate (I speak about Wealthy Affiliate being a scam rumors here), but it doesn’t mean the company is condoning those actions (and they aren’t) nor, should they be complained about for the mistakes of the promoter.

 3) Debate on whether MOBE was a scam or not was settled in June of 2018 when the FTC announced that…it was.

-Their position on this company is explained here and thoroughly, but this event was what caused the war between it and WA to cease and for WA to finally win the lawsuits that had been going on.
+Their position on this company is explained here in this FTC article again and thoroughly, but this event was what caused the war between it and WA to cease and for WA to finally win the lawsuits that had been going on.